magento/merchdocs/src/customers/customer-account-update.md

 1. When complete, click <span class="btn">Save Customer</span> or <span class="btn">Save and Continue Edit</span>.

 {:.bs-callout-info}
-If you want to undo all the edits made, click the **Rese** button in the top bar, this will return all changes to the last saved version
+If you want to undo all the edits made, click **Reset** in the top button bar to return all changes to the last saved version

 ## Customer information